 - Will your advisor help you benchmark your providers and find new providers if necessary?
 What does their process look like for these services?

-Recordkeeper and Outside Administrators
+Recordkeeper and Third-Party Administrators

-Many employee retirement plans have a single provider to serve as both a recordkeeper and outside administrator.
+Many employee retirement plans have a single provider to serve as both a recordkeeper and administrator.
 The two roles are closely related though encompass different responsibilities.
 Understanding the difference between the two requires a detailed understanding of plan operations.

 Recordkeepers track plan inflows and outflows and keep accounting records for plan participants.
-A recordkeeper focuses on transferring payroll files, maintaining employee information, distributing notices, managing loans, and providing the website for retirement plan participants.
+A recordkeeper focuses on transferring payroll files, maintaining employee information, distributing notices, managing loans, and providing the website for retirement plan participant accounts.
 The quality of the employee experience is heavily influenced by the capabilities and execution of the recordkeeper through various touchpoints including digital, direct mail, and presentations.
 Recordkeepers are also responsible for fielding hardship requests and handling default loans.
 Selecting a qualified, objective, and fee-transparent recordkeeper assures overall operations are smooth and your employees receive a high level of service.

 Questions you should consider as you evaluate recordkeepers: